 You will therefore no longer receive VAT from customers to send to HMRC, and once you have issued a reverse charge VAT invoice the responsibility for this VAT falls with the contractor who receives your services.

 We hope this has been helpful and explained in a bit more detail about how VAT reverse charges may affect your business.
-If you would like any further help with this topic, give us a call on 01482 828000.
+If you would like any further help with CIS software in Yorkshire, give us a call on 01482 828000.